Research Highlights

 Miami, Florida 33149

-Throughout his career, Cortinas has been a passionate advocate for underrepresented groups in science, technology, engineering, and math (STEM).
-He is a member of several scientific organizations that work to improve diversity within STEM, such as the Society for the Advancement of Chicanos and Native Americans in Science, the National Organization of Gay and Lesbian Scientists and Technical Professionals, Latinos@NOAA, the American Geophysical Union, and the American Meteorological Society (AMS), for which he is currently an elected representative of the AMS Council.
+Throughout his career, Dr. Cortinas has been a passionate advocate for underrepresented groups in science, technology, engineering, and math, and is a member of several scientific organizations that work to improve diversity, such as the Society for the Advancement of Chicanos and Native Americans in Science, Out to Innovate, Latinos@NOAA, NOAA Pride, the American Geophysical Union, and the American Meteorological Society (AMS), for which he is currently one of the initial members of the AMS Culture and Inclusion Cabinet.
+He has authored and co-authored many scientific articles and served on numerous American and international scientific working groups, councils, committees, and senior-level advisory committees.
+Dr. Cortinas is a Fellow of the American Meteorological Society, and has received numerous awards, including a Presidential Rank Award from President Biden in 2022.

 2008, Key Executive Leadership Program Certificate, American University, Washington, D.C.